bodziosamolot/sourceGenerators/article.md

 All of which are utilizing IValueProvider<TSource> e.g., CompilationProvider is IncrementalValueProvider<Compilation>.
 The provider hides all of the implementation details related with caching.
 What's important for us is that the provider operators run only for changes.

 It is best explained with an example.
-I will skim over some important parts of an Incremental Source Generator to get to the vital parts.
+I will skim over some important parts of an Incremental Source Generator to get to the vital parts first.
 The Generator has to implement the [IIncrementalGenerator](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.iincrementalgenerator?view=roslyn-dotnet-4.1.0) interface.
 The interface consists of only one method: